 Left bundle branch block is more commonly associated with severe heart issues and because of this, treatment is often more involved.
 If myocarditis is causing your LBBB, a course of antibiotics may be sufficient; however, if systolic heart failure is the cause of your LBBB, your cardiologist will probably recommend a pacemaker to help synchronize your heart ventricles back into a normal rhythm.

 Left bundle branch block treatment may also include having a coronary angioplasty performed to increase the blood flow from the artery leading to your heart.

 Anytime a major heart surgery is performed or recommended, including heart bypass surgery, we suggest having the surgery completed before applying for life insurance.
 The life insurance company that you apply with will postpone your application until you have the surgery completed and have recovered successfully.

-JRC Insurance Group works with more than 40 top-rated life insurance companies.
+JRC Insurance Group works with 63 top-rated life insurance companies.
 By having access to so many companies and their guidelines, we’re able to compare your health profile to each company’s guidelines and determine which carrier will provide you with the lowest rates.

 If you have compounding serious health issues, we can also determine which top-rated life insurance company is most likely to approve your policy, especially if you have been declined for coverage before.
 All of the companies we work with are “A” or better rated by AM Best and majority have been offering life insurance for at least 100 years.JRC is unlike any other agency you’ll find.
 We are employee owned and operated and offer decades of collective experience.
 All of our licensed agents have at least ten years of experience and we’ve worked with thousands of clients.

 Our agents do not have daily sales goals or shareholder quotas to meet, so you’ll never feel rushed or pressured to make a decision.
 We take our time with each client to ensure they receive excellent customer service and the most affordable life insurance policy available.